-After riding a mine shaft down 650 feet, follow expert guides on hikes (and once a year, the Tour de Salt bike ride) through the underground world of salt mines at Strataca.
+Strataca delivers big fun as well: After riding a mine shaft down 650 feet, follow expert guides on hikes through the underground world of salt mines.

 Sand Hills State Park preserves 1,123 acres of sand dunes, grasslands, wetlands and woodlands.